arcazj/openbexi/README.md

 # OpenBEXI
 OpenBEXI is a WYSIWYG HTML builder.
 By resizing, dragging and dropping various HTML widgets it is easy to build a web page.

-And see the last project: openbexi Timeline. https://github.com/arcazj/openbexi_timeline
+And see the last openbexi project: https://github.com/arcazj/openbexi_timeline